F229BD06-FD1C-2908-B10829FCD3F82234

 Email Address

-At Hamilton, Tillery teaches a diverse range of medieval and early modern courses in Art History and Medieval and Renaissance Studies.
-In her classes, students often engage with object-based learning that use on-campus collections at the Wellin Museum of Art and the Michael Lang ’67 Special Collections and Archives.
-Tillery is passionate about mentoring students and helping them pursue their goals at, and after, Hamilton.
+Tillery teaches a diverse range of medieval and early modern courses in Art History and Medieval and Renaissance Studies.
+Her classes engage with object-based learning that use on-campus collections at the Wellin Museum of Art, Special Collections, and College Archives.

 Recent Courses Taught